 Result

 First, the eigen modes of the mechanics are evaluated.
 As widely known, the rocket chamber operating frequency should be as close as the eigen frequency to output the maximum displacement.
 For the physical material, the specific frequency which reach the maximum amplitude is called Eigen frequency.
 Before the optimization, the eigen frequencies of the pre-optimized design’s (PD) are far away from 5000Hz which is the operation frequency of the rocket chamber.
-As a result of the frequency mismatch, the performance of the PD is not considered good.
+As a result of the frequency mismatch, the performance of the PD is not considered appropriate for the rocket chamber application.
 Fig.5 shows two the eigen modes of device.
 The color in Fig.5 represent the displacement field of the drive.